polyfen/polycookiesapp/README.md

 ### 6. Add the Cookies Modal as a custom HTML Tag

-You can either create a new HTML, or you can use the template we've provided for you.
+You can either create a new HTML, or you can use the template we've provided for you in the file cookies-modal.html.

 Just replace the link "#YOUR-PRIVACY-POLICY-PAGE" with your privacy policy's page URL.
 If you don't have a privacy's policy page yet, you can set one up for free using a privacy policy generator, like getterms.io.
 We have no affiliation with GetTerms and you can use any other privacy policy generator or create a custom one consulting a legal expert.